ysBach/iau2022fm8/docs/index.md

 # FM8
-This is a small website to host the guidelines by FM8 LOCs **at one single place**.
+This is a small website to host information by FM8 LOCs **at one single place**.

 ## Instructions (Guidelines)